 Most kids enjoy kicking things around.
 So it's quite likely that even a 4 year old will enjoy playing soccer.

-Tucson Soccer Academy is the most serious soccer organization in our city and it's for kids older than 6 years.
-But if your child good at soccer you should definitely keep it in mind for the future.
+FC Tucson Youth Soccer Club is one of the most serious soccer organization in our city and if your child is good at soccer you should definitely keep it in mind.
+They have recreational program (ages U4 - U12), Pre-Academy (ages U8 - U12), and FC Tucson Competitive Program (ages U13 and above).

 USA Youth Sports is similar to what was known as SYS.
 Their soccer program is for kids ages 3-13